abehara2/Robotics/README.md

 # Robotics
-Series of projects regarding robot kinematics, motion planning, and control
+Series of projects regarding classical robot arm kinematics, control, and computer vision using ROS, Python, Gazebo, and the UR3 simulation platform.